 Note also that each joint is defined by two attachment frames, Local Position/Rotation 0 and 1.
 Each is defined relative to the respective object being connected.
 (So a Local Position 0 of (0,0,0) means the joint attaches at the origin of Body 0.)
 Normally these two local frames line up in world space, and define the ‘global’ position of the joint gizmo.
 It is however possible that the frames do not line up.
 In this case the global pose of the joint gizmo will be either one of the two joint frames, or a pose in between the two, depending on the specific behavior of the joint type.

-You can use the dropdown Add Component to add drives or limits to your joint.
+You can use the Add > Physics to add drives or limits to your joint.
 Limits let you reduce the permissible range of motion, and drives let you add spring and damper elements or a motor.

 Articulations are an advanced, hierarchic mode of joints, useful for creating hierarchical mechanisms such as a vehicle or a robot.
 To use articulations, one should organize the joints of a mechanism and the objects they connect into a tree structure.
 For example, to create an articulated wheelbarrow, one would create the body (tray) object, which would have a child revolute joint for the wheel axis, and the joint would have a child wheel body.
 To mark the wheelbarrow as an articulation, an Articulation Root component must be added to its top level body.